josue-rodriguez/psymetadata/README.md

 ### 3)

-Add a bibtex reference to `inst/REFERENCES.bib` file.
+Add a bibtex reference to the `inst/REFERENCES.bib` file.
 This can be easily obtained with a citation manager (e.g., Zotero) or with Google scholar

 ### 4)